calvintwr/not/readme.md

 someAPIEndPoint((request, respond) => {

     let chk = not(['string', 'number', 'array'], request.payload)
+    // if payload is not string, number or array
-    // the below will evaluate to true if (chk) throw new Error(chk)
+    // this condition below evaluates true and throws error if (chk) throw new Error(chk)

 }).catch((error) => {